iOS & Android · Case Study

 The problem

-Security had to meet the highest bar in the industry.
-Users trust a wallet with real money.
-Encryption, key management, seed phrase handling and authentication all had to be airtight from day one, not bolted on after launch.
+Users trust a wallet with real money, so encryption, key management, seed-phrase handling and authentication all had to be airtight at launch, not patched in later.

 Our fix

-We implemented industry-standard encryption protocols with secure enclave storage on both iOS and Android.
-Private keys never leave the device.
-Seed phrase recovery uses a guided flow with verification steps.
-Multi-factor authentication adds a second layer before any outbound transaction.
+We implemented industry-standard encryption with secure-enclave storage on both iOS and Android, so private keys never leave the device.
+Seed-phrase recovery uses a guided flow with verification steps, and multi-factor authentication adds a second gate before any outbound transaction clears.

 02